jphavill/hugosite/if-else.md

 else:
   print("number B is bigger than number A")

-OUTPUT: "number B is bigger than number A"
+OUTPUT: number B is bigger than number A
 ```

 A computer treats an if else statement as a branch in the rails of your program, with the conditional acting as the switch.
 After either the indented code under either the  `if`  keyword or the  `else`  keyword has been run, the code continues on in its normal linear fashion.